Couplings for determinantal point processes and their reduced Palm distributions with a view to quantifying

 \subsubsection{Defining a global measure of repulsiveness}

 As a global measure of repulsiveness in $X$ when having a point of $X$ at $u$, we suggest the probability of $\xi_u\not=\emptyset$, that is,

 By \eqref{e:pcf}, there is a trade-off between intensity and repulsiveness: If $p_u$ is fixed, we cannot both increase $\rho$ and decrease $g$.
 Therefore, when using $p_u$ as a measure to compare repulsiveness in two DPPs, they should share the same intensity function $\rho$.
 Then small/high values of $p_{u}$ correspond to small/high degree of repulsiveness.
-For a stationary DPP $X$ on $\mathbb R^d$, apart from a constant (given by the intensity of $X$), $p_u$ is in agreement with the measure for repulsiveness in DPPs introduced in \cite{LMR15,LMR12extended}; see also \cite{BiscioLavancier,BaccelliOReilly}.
+For a stationary DPP $X$ on $\mathbb R^d$, $p_u$ agrees with the measure for repulsiveness in DPPs introduced in \cite{LMR15,LMR12extended}; see also \cite{BiscioLavancier,BaccelliOReilly}.
 Indeed this measure is very specific for DPPs as discussed later in Section~\ref{s:rem}.
-Finally, note that when the intensity function $\rho$ is constant, conditioned on $\xi_u\not=\emptyset$, the density $f_u(v)=\rho_u(v)/p_u$ of the removed point $\xi_u$ is a characteristic of the DPP that is not dependent on the intensity function $\rho$.